zodb/zodbshootout/doc/zodbshootout.rst

   .. versionadded:: 0.6

+* ``--log`` enables logging to the console at the specified level.
+If no level is specified but this option is given, then INFO logging will be enabled.
+This is useful for details about the workings of a storage and the effects various options have on it.

+  .. versionadded:: 0.6

 You should write a configuration file that models your intended database and network configuration.
 Running ``zodbshootout`` may reveal configuration optimizations that would significantly increase your